g33rt82/IDE-research/IDE-research.md

 1. support for multiple languages
 1. steep learning curve

-## Why VS code?
+### Why VS code?
- >it's the best of the free IDE's, what a quote that is!
+ >it's a great ide for newbies.
+Not to difficult to start with and lot of support

+since we needed a table

  | Table       | Of           | Animals  |
  | :------------: |:-------------:| :-----:|